MP-Gadget/MP-Gadget/README.rst

     cd MP-Gadget
     make -j

+The Makefile will automatically copy Options.mk.example to Options.mk.
+The default compile flags are appropriate for a linux using gcc, but may not be optimal.
 We will need gsl.
 On HPC systems with the modules command, usually it can be loaded with